Steven Harris Architects LLP

 Alex Sassaroli, Associate

-Alex joined SHA in 2008, after earning his Bachelor of Arts in Architecture from Yale College.
+Alex joined SHA in 2008, after graduating from Yale College with a degree in architecture.
 He returned to SHA in 2015 having earned his Master of Architecture from the Yale School of Architecture, where he studied under Deborah Berke and Peter Eisenman.
-While at Yale, Alex was selected by the faculty to participate in a drawing seminar in Rome, Italy, and traveled to the UK to study British landscape gardens at the Paul Mellon Centre for Studies in British Art.
-He also served as a teaching assistant to Alec Purves and Steven Harris.
+While at Yale, Alex participated in a drawing-intensive seminar in Rome and studied Palladian landscape architecture in England.

-At SHA, Alex has worked on a range of residential projects throughout New York City, Connecticut, and the Hamptons, including apartment combinations, townhouse renovations, and new construction.
-His completed projects include a house on the water in Greenwich, CT, a poured-concrete house on Flying Point Road in Water Mill, NY, and townhouses in Greenwich Village and West Village.
+At Steven Harris, Alex has worked on a wide range of residential projects in New York City, Connecticut, and the Hamptons, including apartment combinations, townhouse renovations, and new construction.
+His completed projects include a waterfront house in Greenwich, CT, multiple townhouse renovations in the West Village, and apartment combinations in TriBeCa.
+He is currently working on townhouse projects in the West Village and Boston, MA.

 Born and raised in Washington D.C., Charles attended Yale College, where he studied Global Affairs and Architecture and graduated with distinction in both majors.
 At Yale, he received multiple fellowships for travel and design work, including the Yale College Public Service Research Grant, which helped him design public art for a mutual-aid organization in Athens, Greece.
 As part of his coursework he also conducted statistical analysis for the United States Special Operations Command and co-authored a 120-page report utilized by the Biden administration.
 Upon graduating, Charles was awarded the Harvey Geiger Travel Fellowship, which he used to travel the American Midwest and work on an upcoming book on the architecture of organic farms.